Find out more about Cathy Toogood

 The situation left a number of British nationals stranded in Egypt, and, due to the nature of the incident, it may also be causing concern for those scheduled to fly to the popular resort in the coming weeks and months.

-UK carriers have temporarily suspended flights to and from Sharm El Sheikh Airport and up until November 17 the Foreign and Commonwealth Office (FCO) worked with airlines to put special security measures in place to allow holidaymakers to return to the UK.
+UK carriers have temporarily suspended flights to and from Sharm El Sheikh Airport until further notice in accordance with the Foreign and Commonwealth Office’s (FCO) advice.

 I’m currently in Egypt – what should I do?